WiccaCrow/webserver/README.md

 Examples: cookie_http_only: true

-Description: Enables\Disables http-only parameter of the cookies
+Description: Enables\Disables http-only parameter of the cookies.
 ```

 ---